 This recipe is really all about how it comes together.
 You pour butter on the bottom of your baking dish.
 Then you pour in your batter.
 The fruit gets piled on top, and when you bake, MAGIC HAPPENS.

 That sweet fluffy buttery biscuit-like crust swallows up the fruit, leaving just little patches of that gorgeous deep bluish purple hue peeking through.

 The outside crust has a tiny bit of crunch, but what’s inside is soft and almost custard-like.
-Sort of like the texture of bread pudding.
+Sort of like the texture of Blueberry Bread pudding with Whiskey Sauce.
 I’m telling you: MAGIC.